zangi254/crypto-portfolio-management/README.md

 # crypto-portfolio-management
-This is a node JS tool for managing a portfolio by reading data from a csv file, retrieving information and calculating portfolio balances
+This web tool for synthesizing and visualizing realtime cryptocurrency trends